expertiza/reimplementation-front-end/design_document.md

 - **Forms** – Enforces the use of prebuilt form components, including input fields, dropdowns, validation messages, and tooltips for improved accessibility and usability.
 - **Dropdowns & Toggles** – Outlines best practices for dropdown menus and interactive UI elements using Bootstrap’s dropdown system.
 - **Pagination** – Defines when and how to enable pagination to optimize performance and usability for data-heavy pages.
+- **Date Formatting** – Ensures all dates and timestamps are displayed and stored in a consistent format across tables and forms.

 By following these design guidelines, developers can ensure that all UI components remain visually cohesive, functionally robust, and user-friendly.
 These standards not only streamline development but also enhance the overall user experience by maintaining consistency across the platform.